danpaul/reid/README.md

 ## ABOUT

-Crawler and its sister class requester are simple thing classes to help structure web scraping tasks.
+Crawler and its sister class requester are simple classes to help structure web scraping tasks.

 Typical usage for a single-page scrape involves defining array of xpath or css Nokogiri selectors and one or more first-class functions (in the form of lambda(s) and/or proc(s)).
 Requester than iterates the array, selecting the element and passing them to your function.
 Your function should take two arguments.
 One is the element selected by the Nokogiri slecector, the second is a hash where you can save whatever you're scraping from that particular selection (this record is returned to you after the scrape).